 The Lamont-Doherty Summer Intern Program offers the chance to experience scientific research as an undergraduate.
-The program is open to US citizens or permanent residents who have completed their junior or sophomore year in college with majors in earth science, environmental science, chemistry, biology, physics, mathematics, or engineering.
+The program is open to US citizens or permanent residents who have completed their junior or sophomore year in college or community college with majors in earth science, environmental science, chemistry, biology, physics, mathematics, or engineering.
 Neither graduating seniors nor international students are eligible for this internship.
 Minorities and women are encouraged to apply.

 Applicants should have an interest in conducting research in the Earth, Ocean, Atmospheric and Environmental Sciences.
 Two previous college-level courses in one or more of these areas are desirable if they are available to the student.
-All students are required to have at least one year of calculus (high school or college) and/or good grades in college level mathematics.
-Students choosing research in geochemistry are required to have at least two semesters of college-level chemistry.
-Students choosing research in marine biology are required to have at least two semesters of college-level biology.
-Students choosing research in geophysics or atmospheric science should have at least three semesters of college-level physics.
-Students choosing research in Earth science should have at least two Earth science courses.
+All students are preferred to have at least one year of calculus (high school or college) and/or good grades in college level mathematics.
+Students choosing research in geochemistry and chemical oceanography should have at least two semesters of college-level chemistry; in marine biology at least two semesters of college-level biology; and in geophysics should have at least two semesters of college-level physics.
+However, exceptions may be made in cases where the applicant’s college does not offer appropriate courses.

 The program features: